 So here we leave these lovely “lovies” with their doubts and fears for the future with compliments to Alistair Morrison for his patience in getting everyone available to pose – at least to enable him to piece the shot together – it is an endlessly fascinating piece of work and I shall certainly go back to visit it again.

-On the date that I wrote this Blofg this photo was on show at the National Portrait gallery in London and also published in a book called Hidden Gems – produced and sold in aid of Variety Club.
+On the date that I wrote this Blog this photo was on show at the National Portrait Gallery in London and also published in a book called Hidden Gems – produced and sold in aid of Variety Club.

-Finally, let’s look at a Caravaggio type Last Supper, in fact painted by Valentin, which is currently on display at the Beyond Caravaggio Exhibition at the National Gallery.
+Finally, let’s look at a Caravaggio type Last Supper, in fact, painted by Valentin, which was recently on display at the Beyond Caravaggio Exhibition at the National Gallery.
 This also shows the characters emerging from a solid black background and has a lamb carcass on the plate instead of the traditional bread and wine remembered in the Communion – but in this John is very like a boy and almost sleeping in Jesus’s lap as described in the Gospel – of John no less – so it his remembrance we rely on.